couchbaselabs/CouchChat-iOS/README.md

 ### Install the Sync Gateway

-Installation and configuration of the Sync Gateway is beyond the scope of this README.
-The [Sync Gateway docs](https://github.com/couchbaselabs/sync_gateway) discuss installation.
+Download a copy of the Sync Gateway for your platform from [Couchbase's download page](http://www.couchbase.com/download#cb-mobile).
+(Or you can [build it from source](https://github.com/couchbaselabs/sync_gateway) if you want.)
 When you're done you'll be the proud owner of a `sync_gateway` command-line tool.

 ### Configure the gateway for chat